asdf

 Years ago I participated on project, where client side was created using GWT in JavaScript, while servlet only provided data via API in a form of JSON messages.
 I liked the idea, but I didn't see myself doing such thing.

-Few years after that I participated on a project with the same approach once again and still didn't see what it's all about, but this time I finally wanted to try it.
+Few years after that I participated on a project with the same approach once again and still didn't see what it's all about.
+As a sole programmer on most of my projects I don't have the need to divide the code.
+But this time I finally wanted to try it.
 My opportunity came in less than a year.

 The project for it was perfect – transforming old intranet app, created in Microsoft Access, into a modern web app.
-Because of the Microsoft ecosystem, my proposal to use ASP.NET Core looked like an obvious choice.
+Because of the Microsoft ecosystem in their IT department, my proposal to try the “recently” released ASP.NET Core looked like an obvious choice.

 I was little worried the Core platform may lack some features, but version 2.x was mature enough to provide everything I needed and I had QetriX up and running in just a few days.